bhatiaabhishek/CarND-Advanced_Lane_Finding/README.md

 ###Pipeline (single images)

-My pipeline is basically the function called "find_lane" in the code.
+My pipeline is implemented in a function called **find_lane()**.
 This function calls other functions to implement different stages of the pipeline.

 ####1.
 Distortion Correction
 The first stage of my pipeline undistorts each frame.
 The distortion matrices calculated above (camera calibration) are used to undistort each image.
 The following is the output using one of the test images (undistorted image on the right).